 We just thought it would be fun to work on something new together.
 The drum machine offered us so many sound possibilities, and this was the first time we were hands-on with our own productions.
-Previously, if we wanted to do a rock recording, we had to rent time in a recording studio.
-As teenagers, it wasn’t fun, because we had an uncool sound engineer who would bark out things like, “Don’t touch that!”, “Don’t stand there!”, “Get ready for the cue!”, and we would get stressed because we could never afford much studio time.
+Previously, we had to rent time in a recording studio to do our rock recordings, and it wasn’t fun because we had an uncool sound engineer who would bark out things like, “Don’t touch that! “, “Don’t stand there! “, “Get ready for the cue! “, and we would get stressed because we could never afford much studio time.
 Making electronic music was different because we could work however we wanted with our computers, samplers and headphones.

 And when was the first time you met Paul?

 We lived in the same neighborhood, but ended up meeting through our group of friends.
 A lot of the guys from French Touch scene were just regular friends back then.
 I already knew Romain Tranchart from Modjo, because we were both fans of technical guitar players like Steve Vai and Joe Satriani.
 Through people like that, Paul and I became familiar with each other, although I don’t remember the exact moment we met.

 Paul’s parents owned an office space where they ran a magazine, which had a huge room in the back where we would meet every night after school to watch movies and play heavy metal.
 We were around eighteen at that time.

 You and Paul later formed The Buffalo Bunch.
 Tell me about how that duo came to be.